Quantum geometry and adiabaticity in molecules and in condensed matter: Linear-response tensors

 Suppose that a (neutral) molecule is rigidly translated: $\dot\R_s = \dot{\bf u}$ for any $s$.
 Then the linearly induced dipole vanishes, implying that The analogue of this for the tensors $Z^*_{s,\alpha\beta}$ in condensed matter goes under the name of ``acoustic sum rule'',\cite{PCM} but holds {\it for insulators only}.
 Therein, in fact, no macroscopic current flows if all the nuclei are rigidly translated at constant speed $\dot{\bf u}$: the nuclear current and the electronic current compensate.

 Matters are different in metals.
-When the nuclei are rigidly translated, the electrons are ``left behind'' and some current flows: In the reference frame of the nuclei, the whole current is carried by the electrons which move with velocity $-\dot{\bf u}$; the current density can therefore be recast as where $n^*_{\alpha\beta}$ assumes the meaning of effective electron density contributing to the dc current.
+When the nuclei are rigidly translated, {\rr a fraction of the electron density is} ``left behind'' and some current flows: In the reference frame of the nuclei, the whole current is carried by the electrons which move with velocity $-\dot{\bf u}$; the current density can therefore be recast as where $n^*_{\alpha\beta}$ assumes the meaning of effective electron density contributing to the dc current.

-The same effective electron density $n^*_{\alpha\beta} $ appears in a different phenomenon.\cite{Scalapino93,rap157} In a metal a dc macroscopic electric field $\EEE$ induces---in absence of dissipation---free acceleration of the many-electron system, whose inverse inertia is $n^*_{\alpha\beta}/m$: The (singular) Fourier transform of \equ{free} defines the Drude term in linear conductivity: The two terms in parenthesis warrant causality; the tensor $D_{\alpha\beta}$ is called Drude weight, also known as adiabatic charge stiffness.
+The same effective electron density $n^*_{\alpha\beta} $ appears in a different phenomenon.\cite{rap165,Scalapino93,rap157} In a metal a dc macroscopic electric field $\EEE$ induces---in absence of dissipation---free acceleration of the many-electron system, whose inverse inertia is $n^*_{\alpha\beta}/m$: The (singular) Fourier transform of \equ{free} defines the Drude term in linear conductivity: The two terms in parenthesis warrant causality; the tensor $D_{\alpha\beta}$ is called Drude weight, also known as adiabatic charge stiffness.
 The Dreyer-Coh-Stengel sum rule\cite{Dreyer22} follows from \eqs{eff}{D}: The message of this remarkable sum rule is that the responses to two different probes---a rigid translation of the lattice and a macroscopic electric field---sample the same material property, and are expressed by the same Berry curvature $\Omega(A_\alpha,u_\beta)$.